Hamas888/Hamas888/README.md

 ### 🚀 Projects

 #### Open Source
+##### Note: Some are in deveolpment or In Pipline as my crossplatform embeded drivers/libraries.

 | Project Name               | Description                                                        | GitHub Link                                                                |
 | -------------------------- | ------------------------------------------------------------------ | -------------------------------------------------------------------------- |